Walter Hickey Papers

 Walter Preston Hickey (b.
 1908, Detroit, MI) was one of the first staff members of the Cranbrook Architectural Office between 1926-1930.
 A University of Michigan College of Architecture graduate, he studied architecture and city planning with Eliel Saarinen at Cranbrook Academy of Art (1932-1937), completing his thesis on the Detroit waterfront.
 Hickey worked with noted architects Albert Kahn, Ralph Rapson, and Eliel and Eero Saarinen as well as the firms Smith, Hinchman & Grylls and Clair W. Ditchy & Assoc. during his early career.
 His work with the Saarinens was for the Kleinhans Music Hall project.
 The Walter Hickey Papers document his personal and professional life, primarily his years working and studying at the University of Michigan and Cranbrook Academy of Art.

 The papers are arranged according to size and format.
 Folders in Box 1 are arranged alphabetically by record type and folder items are arranged chronologically.
-The architectural drawings are arranged chronologically and foldered by size.
+The architectural drawings are arranged chronologically, numbered sequentially, and then foldered by size.

 Gift of Barb Weeks and Mary Granata in 2016.